Meet the Velocity Team

 As the Director of Velocity, Jay advocates for entrepreneurship and provides guidance to startups to help them build successful businesses.
-Jay is passionate about enabling all contributors of the Kitchener-Waterloo startup ecosystem to punch above the region’s collective weight.
+Jay is passionate about enabling all contributors to the Kitchener-Waterloo startup ecosystem to punch above the region’s collective weight.

-Jay began his entrepreneurship journey ten years ago at the University of Waterloo while pursuing a degree in Mechatronics Engineering.
+Jay began his entrepreneurship journey twelve years ago at the University of Waterloo while pursuing a degree in Mechatronics Engineering.
 During his studies, he co-founded BufferBox, which was ultimately acquired by Google, where Jay worked for 3.5 years before joining Velocity.

-What Jay finds most interesting about working in the startup world is the lack of a rule book and the fact that early stage companies can do things in a way that larger companies can’t.
+What Jay finds most interesting about working in the startup world is the lack of a rule book and the fact that early-stage companies can do things in a way that larger companies can’t.
 When he is not mentoring companies, you can find Jay tinkering with hardware, playing squash, or teaching his parrot new tricks.

-Bradley is a business mentor and advisor to early stage startups at Velocity.
+Bradley is a business mentor and advisor to early-stage startups at Velocity.
 These companies come to Velocity with an idea, or product prototype and spend several months focused on validating the market for their idea.

-Bradley is a graduate of the University of Waterloo and was a former Federation of Students (Feds) President.
+Bradley is a graduate of the University of Waterloo and was a former Federation of Students (Feds), President.
 He has worked at a number of technology companies at various stages of growth and was the first hire at BufferBox, a startup ultimately acquired by Google.
 Bradley has worked at Google on an emerging logistics platform and most recently worked at Clearpath Robotics, a growth stage hardware company.
 He is particularly skilled at go-to-market strategy, product enabling partnerships, sales, and early stage business development.
 Bradley also owns and operates a 160-acre farm in his spare time.

 Scott is a hardware mentor and advisor to startups at Velocity who have a hardware element to their product.